-CNC plasma cutting is a process of cutting 2D shapes from sheet metal using a high temperature, high velocity stream of ionized gas.
-The plasma stream is generated by directing the flow of an inert gas through an orifice where an electric arc ionizes the gas.
-The material is thereby heated to a molten condition and the high velocity gas stream blows the material away.
+CNC plasma cutting is a process of cutting 2D shapes from sheet metal using a high temperature, high-velocity stream of ionized gas.
+The plasma stream is generated by directing the flow of inert gas through an orifice where an electric arc ionizes the gas.
+The material is thereby heated to a molten condition and the high-velocity gas stream blows the material away.

-Plasma cutting is mostly commonly applied to stainless steel, carbon steel and spring steel.
+Plasma cutting is most commonly applied to stainless steel, carbon steel, and spring steel.

 Cost reduction options include reducing total cut length and number of holes.